bevstr/satoshi-shuffle/docs/installation-docker.md

 After installation:
 1. Continue to the [Configuration Guide](configuration.md) for additional setup options
 2. Learn how to manage your BlockClock devices through the web interface

+For a complete list of system requirements and dependencies, see the [Dependencies List](dependencies.md).